leolara/conveyor/README.md

 ### Sending messages

-To write to a queue called `myqueue` you would do:
+To write to a queue called `exampleTopic` you would do:

 ```go
 // This creates a channel to publish messages